Colby in Salamanca

 Cultural events: All cultural activities (museums, movies, theatre, sport, etc…) in Spain are reimbursed 50%.

-Fitness: there are several gyms that offer reasonable rates.
+Fitness and Sports: there are several gyms that offer reasonable rates.
+Colby in Salamanca reimburses 50% of all sports activities.

 Community service: Volunteer activities through the University or in the community are also possible.